 - Students are required to apply for their internships one semester before the semester in which they plan on doing the internship.

 - The counseling, interviewing, and selection processes also take place a semester in advance of the actual internship.

-- Sponsors requesting students must apply at least 3-4 months prior to the semester to which they hope to attract interns to give their positions the best chance of being considered by our students
+- Sponsors requesting students must apply and submit their internships at least 3-4 months prior to the semester for which they hope to attract interns to give their positions the best chance of being considered by our students.